Tutorial: Analyze Facebook data by using Power BI Desktop

-This tutorial uses data from the Microsoft Power BI Facebook page (https://www.facebook.com/microsoftbi).
+This tutorial uses data from the Microsoft Power BI Facebook page.
 You don't need any special credentials to connect and import data from this page except for a personal Facebook account.

-Open Power BI Desktop and select Get data in the Getting Started dialog, or in the Home ribbon tab, select Get Data and then select More....
+Open Power BI Desktop and select Get data in the Getting Started dialog box, or in the Home ribbon tab, select Get Data and then select More.

-In the Get Data dialog, select Facebook from the Online Services group, and then select Connect.
+In the Get Data dialog box, select Facebook from the Online Services group, and then select Connect.

-A dialog appears to alert you to the risks of using a third-party service.
+A dialog box appears to alert you to the risks of using a third-party service.

-Type or paste the page name microsoftbi into the Username text box, select Posts from the Connection dropdown, and then select OK.
+In the Facebook dialog box, enter the page name microsoftbi as the user name, select Posts from the Connection dropdown, and then select OK.

-When prompted for credentials, sign in to your Facebook account, and allow Power BI access through your account.
+When prompted for credentials, sign in to your Facebook account, and allow Power BI access to your account.

-After connecting to the Power BI Facebook page, you see a preview of the page's Posts data.
+After you connect to the Power BI Facebook page, you see a preview of the page's posts data.

 Shape and transform the imported data

-You want to see and show which posts have the most comments over time, but you notice in the Posts data preview that the created_time data is hard to read and understand, and there is no comments data at all.
-You need to perform some shaping and cleansing of the data to pull the most out of it.
-You can use the Power BI Desktop Power Query Editor to edit the data, before or after importing it into Power BI Desktop.
+Suppose you want to see and show which posts have the most comments over time, but you notice in the posts data preview that the created_time data is hard to read and understand, and there's a lack of comments data.
+To pull the most out of it, perform some shaping and cleansing of the data.
+To do so, use the Power BI Desktop Power Query Editor to edit the data, before or after importing it into Power BI Desktop.